Lisandro López (footballer, born 1983): Al-Gharafa and Internacional

-Later years
+Later career

 On 1 January 2016, two months shy of his 33rd birthday, López returned to Racing Club on a free transfer which had been agreed the previous month.
 In the 2018–19 season, he scored 17 league goals to lead the individual charts and help his team win the national championship for the 18th time in their history.

 On 25 January 2021, López joined Major League Soccer club Atlanta United.
 After four appearances in league and continental competitions, he terminated his contract by mutual consent following the death of his father.

 López returned to Racing for a third stint on 22 June 2021, signing a one-year deal with the option of ending it after six months.
 On 29 November, the 38-year-old announced that he would retire after the match against Godoy Cruz the following month.
 One month later, however, he went back on his word and agreed to a one-year contract with Sarmiento.

+López scored on his debut on 10 February 2022, in a 1–0 home victory over Atlético Tucumán in the group stage of the Copa de la Liga Profesional.
+He retired for a second and final time in December 2024.